 - From static to dynamic:

 Transform your institution.
-Even now, barring a handful of Institutions, most of Higher ed continues to produce graduates molded for thirty-year, same-function, single-employer careers.
+Even now, barring a handful of Institutions, most of Higher education continues to produce graduates molded for thirty-year, same-function, single-employer careers.
 Today’s students and employers don’t live in that world.

 In 2020, the median length of time that workers had with their current employer was 4.1 years, a figure sure to have dropped further with the Great Resignation.
 This is a world of incessant change requiring near-constant upskilling and retooling.